 Browse through Alibaba’s Website

 Alibaba is a marketplace, similar to Amazon, that sells various products around the world.
-You can use this platform to source the product you would like to sell as well as manufacturers for your private labeling business.
+But, you can use this platform to source the product you would like to sell.
+It can also be used to find manufacturers for your private labeling business.
 Once you have found the item you wish to sell, scroll down to the product descriptions.
 If you see something that says: custom accepted, customizable, branding, white labeling, or OEM (original equipment manufacturer), it means you can source the manufacturer and contact them about producing your product.

 Web Surfing and Manufacturing Directories